Click for possible route/stop changes on the day of your tour here.

 Are dogs allowed on your trolleys?

 Service animals are the only animals that are allowed on board the trolleys.
-A service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-Animal species other than dogs, emotional support animals, comfort animals, companionship animals, and service animals in training are not service animals.
+A service animal means a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability. only service animals are permitted, emotional support animals, comfort animals, companionship animals, and service animals in training are not service animals.

 Are your trolleys enclosed?